Is now the right time to retire?

 Anticipated retirement income

 An unpredictable stock market and low interest rates means that the money in your retirement savings accounts may not be growing as fast as you anticipated.
-Now is a good time to talk to a financial advisor and review the value of your investments, as well as your asset allocations.
+Now is a good time to talk to a financial advisor link opens in a new window and review the value of your investments, as well as your asset allocations.

 If you are planning to make monthly Social Security payments a significant part of your retirement income, it’s important to understand how the age when you begin collecting benefits impacts the amount of your monthly payment.
 Most people can collect Social Security benefits as early as age 62, but monthly benefits will be reduced if you claim before your full retirement age.
 Waiting a few more years to claim your benefits could result in thousands more in your pocket over time.
-Learn more about deciding when to file for Social Security benefits.
+Learn more about deciding when to file for Social Security benefits link opens in a new window.

 On the other hand, if you’re unemployed and struggling to pay bills, it might make sense to claim Social Security benefits as soon as you’re eligible.